dnnsjsk/harmoni/readme.md

 ![logo](assets/images/logoGithub.svg)

 # Introduction
 Harmoni is a featured packed WordPress theme, that is meant be used as a parent when developing.
-Every option available is completely opt-in, making sure your site build isn't getting flooded with performance bottlenecks.
+Every option available is completely opt-in, making sure your site build isn't getting flooded with unnecessary performance bottlenecks.

 Besides, a healthy dose of practical PHP helpers, there are various Twig add-ons available to make life easier using [Upstatements Timber plugin](https://www.upstatement.com/timber/).